-If you wait for “the right time”—if you wait until you feel 100% ready—you will be waiting the rest of your life.
-Seriously, too many people wait too long to live their best lives.
+Truth be told, if you wait for “the right time” — if you wait until you feel 100% ready — you will be waiting the rest of your life.
+Take this to heart right now.
+Too many people wait too long to live their best lives.
 They wait all day for 5pm, all week for Friday, all year for the holidays, all their lives for passion and happiness.
 Don’t be one of them!

 You don’t need to have it all figured out to take the next step.
 But you do need to take the next step to figure it out.
-And as you struggle forward, remember, it is far better to be exhausted from lots of passionate effort and learning, than to be tired of waiting around doing absolutely nothing.
+And as you struggle forward, remember, it is far better to be exhausted from taking small steps forward, than it is to be tired of waiting around doing absolutely nothing.

 Now, it’s your turn…

-And if you’re up to it, we’d love know:
+And if you’re feeling up to sharing, Angel and I would love know:

-- What’s the next thing worth investing your whole heart and soul into?
-What’s on your plate right now that you could be passionate about, if you really wanted to be?
+- What exactly are you investing your heart and soul into today?
+(What’s something small that you could be passionate about right now, if you really wanted to be?)